Residents warned as Louisiana braces for Hurricane Ida

 Some ordinarily bustling businesses were closed Saturday.
 One popular breakfast spot was locked up tight with sandbags against the door to guard against flash floods.

-Across the region, residents were filling sandbags, getting gas for cars and generators and stocking up on food.
+Across the region, residents filled sandbags, got gasoline for cars and generators and stocked up on food.
 Capt.
 Ross Eichorn, a fishing guide on the coast about 70 miles (112 kilometers) southwest of New Orleans, said he fears warm Gulf waters will “make a monster” out of Ida.

-A hurricane warning was issued for most of the Louisiana coast from Intracoastal City to the mouth of the Pearl River.
-A tropical storm warning was extended to the Mississippi-Alabama line.
+A hurricane warning was issued for most of the Louisiana coast from Intracoastal City to the mouth of the Pearl River, including metropolitan New Orleans.
+A tropical storm warning was extended to the Alabama-Florida line.

-At the same time hospitals are preparing for the storm, they are still dealing with a fourth surge of the coronavirus.
-Officials decided against evacuating New Orleans hospitals.
-There’s little room for their patients elsewhere, with hospitals from Texas to Florida already packed with patients, said Dr. Jennifer Avengo, the city’s health director.

-At the state’s largest hospital system, Ochsner Health System, officials ordered 10 days worth of fuel, food, drugs and other supplies and have backup fuel contracts for its generators.
-One positive was that the number of COVID-19 patients had dropped from 988 to 836 over the past week — a 15% decline.

-If that forecast holds true, Ida would hit 16 years to the day that Hurricane Katrina made landfall with 125 mph (201 kph) winds near the riverside community of Buras.

-Katrina is blamed for an estimated 1,800 deaths from the central Louisiana coast to around the Mississippi-Alabama state line.
-A massive storm surge scoured the shores and wiped houses off the map.
-In New Orleans, failures of federal levees led to catastrophic flooding.
-Water covered 80% of the city and many homes were swamped to the rooftops.
-Some victims drowned in their attics.
-The Superdome and New Orleans Convention Center became scenes of sweltering misery as tens of thousands were stranded without power or running water.

 Additionally, the hurricane center said a new tropical depression formed early Saturday.
-It was centered 820 miles (1,320 kilometers) east-southeast of the Leeward Islands.
+It was centered 800 miles (1,285 kilometers) east of the Leeward Islands.
 It was expected to remain over the open Atlantic Ocean and posed no hazards to land.

 Credit: Matthew Hinton